Kingdom of Morocco – Our Most Popular Tour

 Spend the day in the cultural capital and first imperial city of Morocco.
 Fes, founded in the 8th century by Moulay Idriss II, is known for the fortified medina of Fez El Bali (Old Fes) and is one of the largest preserved medieval sites in the world, with medieval architecture, lively souks, and an old-fashioned atmosphere.
 Explore the medina and the religious schools Bou Inania the Medersa Nejjarine, one of the most beautiful Koranic schools in Fes, dating back to the 14th century, decorated with carved cedar panels and delicate mosaics.
 Stop for lunch in the medina and explore historic mosques, picturesque gates, and cultural presentations in traditional Moroccan ceramic/tile (jelliz), textile items, and the city’s distinctive and colorful leather tanneries.
 Stop for dinner on your own and return to your riad for the night.

-Depart early morning for Marrakech and pass through the home of Morocco’s Rose Festival, El Kelâa M’Gouna (commonly referred to as the Valley of Roses).
-Continue along the road of many kasbahs and on to visit the stunning Ait Ben Haddou Kasbah, a UNESCO World Heritage Site.
-Stop for lunch and continue through the beautiful Ounila Valley, a part of the main caravan route from sub-Saharan Africa to Marrakech, and the narrow river valley connecting Ait Ben Haddou and Telouet where you will visit one of the most extraordinary sights of the High Atlas Mountains, the famous Kasbah Telouet.
-Built in 1860, it is one of the former residences of Pacha Glaoui and perhaps with the best examples of Islamic architecture in Morocco.
-Cross over the High Atlas Mountain pass of Tizi-n-Tichka and arrive in Marrakech at your guesthouse in the afternoon before dinner and the night.
+Depart for Marrakech traveling through Tamalout, Tourbist, Ait Said to Skoura, a fertile oasis lined with huge palm groves, to reach the home of the Morocco Rose Festival, El Kelâa M’Gouna (commonly known as Rose Valley).
+Continue along Lake Ouarzazate through Ouarzazate to the stunning Ait Ben Haddou Kasbah, a UNESCO World Heritage Site, for a photo.
+Stop for lunch and continue through the beautiful Ounila Valley, a part of the main caravan route from sub-Saharan Africa to Marrakech.
+Visit the famous Kasbah Telouet; built in 1860, one of the former residences of Pacha Glaoui and perhaps one of the best examples of Islamic architecture in Morocco.
+Continue over the High Atlas Mountain pass of Tizi-n-Tichka and arrive at your guesthouse in Marrakech in the late afternoon for dinner and the night.

 Day 8: Marrakech Behind the Doors Culture Tour

 After breakfast, visit Jardins Marjorelle, built by the painter Jacques Marjorelle, and the former home of Yves Saint Laurent and its spectacular Berber Museum.
 Visit Bahia Palace and other sites to learn about Moorish architecture.
-Set off to explore the local culture via a tour of the daily life of Moroccan people through a “behind the doors” culture tour in the medina: a visit to a communal bakery, a walk through a local food market, and a visit to a traditional hammam and fondouk, an historic trading place for merchants from across North Africa.
-Stop for lunch and then to the recently renovated Medersa Ben Youssef, the largest Medersa in Morocco dating back to the founding of Morocco 1,000 years ago.
-Take in the sites at Djemma el Fna, a UNESCO World Heritage Site, which for centuries has been an incredible world of native theater: snakes, musicians, dancers, storytellers, and fortune-tellers.
-Stop for dinner on your own and return to your riad for the night.
+Stop for lunch and set off to explore the local culture via a tour of the daily life of Moroccan people through a “behind the doors” culture tour: a visit to a communal bakery, a walk through a local food market, and a visit to a traditional hammam and fondouk, an historic trading place for merchants from across North Africa.
+Take in the sites at Jemma el Fna, a UNESCO World Heritage Site, which for centuries has been an incredible world of native theater: snakes, musicians, dancers, storytellers, and fortune-tellers.
+Spend free time in the medina, stop for dinner on your own, and return to your guesthouse and relax with a traditional hammam and spa.

 Day 9: Marrakech – Casablanca

-Depart for Casablanca and explore the most emblematic points of Casablanca: the Hassan II Mosque, the second largest mosque in the world including a minaret 690 feet high and one the few mosques open to non-Muslims.
-Visit the district of Habous quarter including Mahkama du Pacha, the former home of the Pacha now an administrative building, and the Royal Palace.
-Stop for lunch on the Boulevard de la Corniche and take a walking tour of Mohamed V and United Nations Squares.
-Dinner on your own and return to your guesthouse for the night.
+Depart for Casablanca and explore the most emblematic point of Casablanca: the Hassan II Mosque, the second largest mosque in the world including a minaret 690 feet high and one the few mosques open to non-Muslims.
+Visit the Boulevard de la Corniche, stop for lunch and take a walking tour of Mohamed V and United Nations Squares.
+Optional dinner at Rick’s Café on your own and return to your boutique hotel for the night.

 Day 10: Casablanca Departure